ml-cvd-prediction/ml-cvd-prediction.github.io/midterm_report.md

 Then, we incremented the depth all the way to 15, and found that a depth of 7 yielded the highest accuracy

 ![image info](./public/dt.png)

+We performed a similar experiment for Min Samples Leaf and found that a value of 2 yields the highest accuracy.

+With these changes, we got a decision tree classifier accuracy of 91%.